A new water trail in the Chesapeake Bay watershed connects urban residents to a wild landscape and a fascinating history of exploration.

 This year, we mark the 40th anniversary of the Clean Water Act and Bill Street, Executive Director of the James River Association, believes “the James is arguably the most improved river in the country.”
 Outside magazine details its comeback, which has made the water clean enough for the return of carp, American shad, and Atlantic sturgeon.

 The James River is part of the nation’s first national water trail, the 3,000-mile-long Captain John Smith Chesapeake National Historic Trail, which follows the historic routes of the English explorer’s voyages on the Chesapeake Bay.
 Originally designated by Congress in 2006, it was expanded in 2012 to include the Upper James River Component Connecting Trail, which crosses nine counties and connects at the Falls of the James in Richmond.
 Both the Captain John Smith Chesapeake and Star-Spangled Banner National Historic Trails allow outdoor enthusiasts to visit the 54 national park sites throughout the Chesapeake Bay region.
 To learn more about how this new water trail protects the natural landscape and preserves cultural and historic sites visit www.smithtrail.net.

 Learn More and Take Action

 NPCA is a founding member of the Choose Clean Water Coalition dedicated to protecting and restoring water quality throughout the Chesapeake.
 Learn more about how NPCA is helping national park waterways.
-You can also take action to help protect the Chesapeake Bay from pollution by telling the Environmental Protection Agency you support strong federal clean-up measures.

 About the author